imfing/keras-flask-deploy-webapp/README.md

 ### Run with Python

-Python 2.7 or 3.5+ are supported.
+Python 2.7 or 3.5+ are supported and tested.

 ```shell
 $ python app.py